 Since SROs are responsible for a variety of activities outside the scope of day-to-day law enforcement officials, the common practice is to establish a Memorandum of Understanding (MOU) between the school district and local law enforcement agency.

-The National Association of School Resource Officers provides a helpful guideline and questions that should be reflected in an MOU to ensure the safety of students and to guard against legal action that could be taken against the law enforcement agency and/or the school.
+The National Association of School Resource Officers (NASRO) is dedicated to making schools and children safer by providing the highest quality training to school-based law enforcement officers.
+Their website provides helpful information and questions that schools should reflect on to ensure the safety of students and to guard against legal action that could be taken against the law enforcement agency and/or the school.

 Since the horrific Columbine shooting in 1999, lawmakers have implemented new laws and restrictions with the aim of preventing future tragedies.
 Twenty years after Columbine, state policymakers continue to refine policies in an attempt to improve school safety and security.